-Suppose there exists encoders and decoders at the transmitter and receivers such that each message can be decoded at its corresponding receiver with arbitrary small decoding error probability\footnote{In this section, the transfer matrix from the transmitter to ${\sf Rx}_1$ is denoted by $\mathbf{H}$ which is a $2 \times 2$ matrix.}.
+{\bf Part 2:} In this part, we derive an outer-bound, $\mathcal{A}$, on the capacity region of the stochastically degraded broadcast channel.
+For the stochastically degraded BC defined in Definition~\ref{Def:MIMOBC}, suppose there exists encoders and decoders at the transmitter and receivers such that each message can be decoded at its corresponding receiver with arbitrary small decoding error probability.